 How To Spray Paint Hardware

-When you spray paint hardware, be sure to use a good quality paint that adheres to most surfaces.
-I like Rustoleum paint and primer in one.
+When you spray paint hardware, be sure to use good quality paint that adheres to most surfaces.
+I like Rust-oleum paint and primer in one.

-Holding the can about 6-8 away, spray a light coat and allow to dry.
-I find it’s better to add layers that just paint a thick coat on all at once.
-Allow drying 24 hours in a controlled environment and then they’re ready for installation.
+Holding the can about 6-8 away, spray a light coat, and allow to dry.
+I find it’s better to add layers than to paint a thick coat on all at once.
+Allow drying 24 hours in a controlled environment, and then they’re ready for installation.

 Want to see how this one turned out?
 CLICK HERE to see how I painted bold stripes on this french provincial dresser.
-Thanks for joining me today and my hope is that this will inspire you to be creative in your furniture makeovers.
+Thanks for joining me today, and I hope that this will inspire you to be creative in your furniture makeovers.
 I’d love to know how you update your hardware.
 Do you paint or leave the original finish?
-Drop me a comment below.
+Please drop me a comment below.
 Happy painting!